-In the NSW Parliament, Tamara and the Greens have successfully amended over 70 laws.
+In the NSW Parliament, my Greens colleagues and I have successfully amended well over 100 laws.

 ✔ Establish a Great Koala National Park

 ✔ Protect LGBTIQ+ people from discrimination in schools and the threat of so-called religious freedoms legislation

 ✔ End no grounds evictions for renters

 ✔ Establish safe access zones around women’s health centres